RHIT-CSSE/csse220/Administration/CSSE220CAR.md

 Exams: 2 exams during the term, plus the final exam

-Project: A small-to-medium-size software development project including at least three iterative development cycles done by teams of 3 or 4 students
+Project: A small-to-medium-size software development project including at least three iterative development cycles done by teams of 2 and occasionally 3 students

 # COURSE ASSESSMENT MATRIX